pyTigerGraph/pyTigerGraph/README.md

 NOTE: The primary ID of a vertex instance is NOT an attribute, thus cannot be used in above arguments.
       Use [`delVerticesById`](#delVerticesById) if you need to delete by vertex ID.

-Returns: A single number of vertices deleted.
+Returns a single number of vertices deleted.

 Documentation: [DELETE /graph/{graph_name}/vertices](https://docs.tigergraph.com/dev/restpp-api/built-in-endpoints#delete-graph-graph_name-vertices)